 - Sign up for a data-tracking program.
 If you have low mileage and safe driving habits, you can save money on car insurance by signing up for a data-tracking program.
 With these programs, such as State Farm’s Drive Safe & Save, Progressive’s Snapshot or Allstate’s Drivewise, you use a smartphone app or plug a device into your car that tracks your mileage, when you drive, and whether you brake hard or accelerate rapidly.
 You may get a discount just for signing up, and your rates may drop by 10% to as much as 50% if you have good habits and low mileage.
 Find out whether your insurer will increase your rates if you have risky behaviors (you can usually check your status online before the policy renews).

 - Boost your credit score.
 Several studies have found that people with low credit scores tend to have more insurance claims.
 Insurers in most states can use your credit score when setting your premiums, and raising your credit score could save you money.
-Check your credit reports for errors that may be hurting your score (you can check your report from each of the three credit bureaus for free every 12 months at www.annualcreditreport.com), pay your bills on time and keep your balances low compared to your credit limits, even if you don’t plan to apply for a loan soon.
+Check your credit reports for errors and for ways to improve your score.
+You can usually check your report from each of the three credit bureaus for free every 12 months at www.annualcreditreport.com, and you can check your report as often as once every week through April 2021.
+The most important steps for improving your score: Pay your bills on time and keep your balances low compared to your credit limits, even if you don’t plan to apply for a loan soon.
 See “How and Why to Improve Your Credit Score” for more information about improving your score.